Great Places to Sleep on a Boat in Stockholm

 Red Boat Hotel and Hostel

-The Red Boat Hotel and Hostel (also known as the Red Boat Mälaren) is a cool place for budget travelers to stay.
+The Red Boat Hotel and Hostel (also known as the Red Boat Mälaren) is a cool Stockholm boat hotel for budget travelers to stay.
 This boat is located in Stockholm’s Södermalm district and has great views of the Gamla stan (Old Town).
 The room Bell and I stayed in a few years back was the tiniest private room I’ve ever slept in.
-And as an American who has lived in Europe for over 5 years this is saying a lot.
+And as an American who has lived in Europe for over 5 years, this is saying a lot.

 My expectations of adequate space has decreased over the years.
 But I generally expect to have room to open my backpack or suitcase.
 The private en-suite we stayed was fitted with 1 bunk bed, barely room to walk around each other, and the tiniest private bathroom.
 But hey, you’re sleeping ON A BOAT! (queue song).